andreacipriani/UIImageView-AGCInitials/README.md

 ```objective-c
 #import "UIImageView+AGCInitials.h"
 ```
-and then it's just one line of code:
+and then just use it:

 ```objective-c
 [_anImageView agc_setImageWithInitialsFromName:@"Mick Jagger" separatedByString:@" "];